Chatwoot vs Intercom 2026: Free OSS vs $39/user/mo

 “67% of consumers worldwide have used a chatbot for customer support in the past year.” — Salesforce State of the Connected Customer

 This isn’t a “Chatwoot good, Intercom bad” piece.
-Both are solid platforms.
-The question is which one makes sense for your business, your budget, and your technical capabilities.
-For broader API and self-hosting details, see Chatwoot’s official docs.
+Both are solid tools.
+The real question is which one fits your business, your budget, and how comfortable your team is with technology.
+If you want to dig into the technical side — connecting Chatwoot to other software and running it on your own server — Chatwoot’s official docs go deeper.

 TL;DR